Former IRS Revenue Officer

 An IRS agent left a note on my business location.
 I do owe them 7k and haven't paid since January.
 You think that could be the reason for the visit?

-Asked by Craig about 8 years ago
+Asked by Craig over 8 years ago

 IRS Agents have the authority to make "field calls" to a taxpayer's address in an effort to determine if the taxpayer can full pay the tax liability.
 If a note was left on your door, you may want to take advantage of the Free Consultations many tax relief professionals offer in order to discuss the particulars of your case and what options are available to you.
 Whether you choose to contact the IRS yourself or retain a tax representative, at least you will be better prepared.